foursquare/qgis-plugin/README.md

 is [supported in QGIS](https://docs.qgis.org/3.16/en/docs/user_manual/working_with_vector/index.html) and the data can be in any known coordinate reference system as it is automatically reprojected (to EPSG:4326) during export.

-Layer geometries and styles are exported in to a single ZIP configuration file, which can then be imported to Unfolded Studio.
+Layer geometries and styles are exported in to a single ZIP configuration file, which can then be imported to Foursquare Studio.

 Before opening the plugin, users add their datasets to QGIS in the normal way (see e.g. [QGIS tutorials](https://www.qgistutorials.com/en/)), perform some data processing tasks if necessary and add cartographic styling for the vector layers.

-After the user is satisfied with their result and the plugin has been installed, the `Unfolded` plugin can now be opened under the *Web* tab in QGIS.
+After the user is satisfied with their result and the plugin has been installed, the `Foursquare` plugin can now be opened under the *Web* tab in QGIS.
 It opens a new window, which lets the user control the map export process.

 ![Main plugin dialog](docs/imgs/main_dialog.png)

-- **Layer Selection** - If a project contains multiple layers, user can select which layers should be exported and which should be visible by default (note layers are preserved in the exported map and the user can control layer visibility in Unfolded Studio after importing the map).
+- **Layer Selection** - If a project contains multiple layers, user can select which layers should be exported and which should be visible by default (note layers are preserved in the exported map and the user can control layer visibility in Foursquare Studio after importing the map).

-- **Basemap Selection** - In the main *Export* tab the user can also select which type of basemap they want to use and which Unfolded Studio functionality (e.g. brushing, geocoding) that the exported interactive map should offer.
-All of these values can be changed after import into Unfolded Studio.
+- **Basemap Selection** - In the main *Export* tab the user can also select which type of basemap they want to use and which Foursquare Studio functionality (e.g. brushing, geocoding) that the exported interactive map should offer.
+All of these values can be changed after import into Foursquare Studio.

 - **Interactive Features** - In the *Settings* tab user can define where they want the exported configuration file to be exported on their local disk.
 A user can also add their personal MapBox API key if they wish to add MapBox basemaps to